ChBasitGill/basitjamil/blog/2024-12-15-resolution/index.md

 # 2025 Resolution : Guiding the Community on Setting Up Enterprise-Level Applications

-Note: I will be uploading and adding links to this blog As 2025 approaches, I am thrilled to announce my upcoming project: a comprehensive guide on setting up enterprise-level applications.
+As 2025 approaches, I am thrilled to announce my upcoming project: a comprehensive guide on setting up enterprise-level applications.
 This initiative will be a cornerstone of my personal resolution to give back to the community by sharing knowledge and empowering others to build scalable, maintainable, and robust applications.

 ## Why This Project?